Struggling with Chromatic Aberration?

 You can also try using a flash and adjust your other settings accordingly for proper exposure.
 The secret is to keep trying with different light conditions and settings in your practice sessions before you actually go out for the final shot.

-Though there are many post-processing procedures that can actually get rid of fringing errors, they require a deep understanding of the type of aberration first; whether it’s longitudinal or lateral and then using the particular tool in the software to get rid of that error.
+Though there are many post-processing procedures that can actually get rid of fringing errors, you’ll save time getting things correct in camera to begin with.
+Post-production takes time and effort.
+And you need an understanding of the type of aberration first; whether it’s longitudinal or lateral and then using the particular tool in the software to get rid of that error.
 Do you think that’s easy?
 It’s not and it’s very time-consuming.

 How To Correct Chromatic Aberration Using Lightroom

-Using the above methods and making these small adjustments can help you achieve high-end results with your photographs without having to spend long post-processing hours.
+Using the above methods and making these small adjustments can help you achieve high-end results.
+Don’t spend hours post-processing your images if it’s not necessary!

 Now that you know how to avoid it, a little knowledge about how to correct it will only be a cherry on the top.
 Here are a few easy steps if you want to correct aberration in Lightroom.